binipringle/intro-to-dh/_freadings/3-projects.md

 ---

-Here is a list of some selected projects that I think would be good to show students as examples of meaningful digital humanities work.
+Here is a list of some selected projects I would like to show students as examples of meaningful digital humanities work.
 I am beginning this list on May 10, 2020 and don't have much time because I have to deposit this capstone/thesis before May 15th and it ain't finished yet!!!
 So these are just some thoughts.
 I will add more.
-Please send me suggestions of projects you think should be included to write to me at **springle@ccny.cuny.edu** or [https://github.com/binipringle](https://github.com/binipringle)
+Please send me suggestions at **springle@ccny.cuny.edu** or [https://github.com/binipringle](https://github.com/binipringle)

 Students will not have an internet connection.
 Therefore, projects that can be run on a local server are ideal.
 Websites that can be archived and taken to prison on a USB drive will also work.